launchdarkly/LaunchDarkly-Docs/src/content/topics/home/experimentation/managing/controlling-populations.md

 The modified list of users you created is now the experiment's population.
 <Callout intent="info">
-  <Callout.Title>Experiment populations do not affect flag targeting rules</Callout.Title>
+  <CalloutTitle>Experiment populations do not affect flag targeting rules</CalloutTitle>
-   <Callout.Description>You can customize your experiment's population at will without your flag targeting rules changing.
+   <CalloutDescription>You can customize your experiment's population at will without your flag targeting rules changing.
 Flag targeting controls which variation of a flag a user sees.
 An experiment's population determines which of your users contribute to experimentation results or data export streams.
-To learn more, read [Targeting users](./targeting-users).</Callout.Description>
+To learn more, read [Targeting users](./targeting-users).</CalloutDescription>
 </Callout>